FAQs

 Will the Aparthotel or Community space have an alcohol licence, and will it be noisy?

 The premises will be subject to licencing application and restrictions and will be managed by Staycity for the Aparthotel and Makespace for the Community space.
+Any licences will be dealt with separately from planning.

 What will the noise and air quality impact of the hotel be?